|

 out to be a pure and solid record even though it wasn't very

 innovative.
-By now Meli'sa Morgan had left the group for a successful
+By now Meli'sa Morgan had left the group for a

-his talent once again as he wrote four tracks in favor of Romani
+time to show his talent once again as he wrote four tracks

-that wrote none.
-Timmy Allen from Change also wrote two tracks
+in favor of Romani that wrote none.
+Timmy Allen from Change

-and the sensual female singer Tawatha Agee from Mtume wrote
+also wrote two tracks and the sensual female singer Tawatha

-the lyrics of one track.
-Notable is that Petrus decided to use
+Agee from Mtume wrote the lyrics of one track.
+Notable is

-a very limited amount of musicians including all the band members
+that Petrus decided to use a very limited amount of musicians

-of B. B. & Q. band when the album was recorded.
-This could
+including all the band members of B. B. & Q. band when

-be explained by his grooving financial problems that kept bugging
+financial problems that kept bugging his mind.

 The

-album was a very solid one with virtually no bad tracks at all
+album was a very solid one with virtually no bad tracks at

-and with a very high general standard.
+all and with a very high general standard.
 It also was a significantly

 harder, more funk inspired record compared to the debut without

 losing the easy-listning and smooth feeling.
-The album was maybe
+The album was

 The

-most noticeable tracks were the powerful and speedy "Make up
+most noticeable tracks were the powerful and speedy "Make

-made the album complete.
-This
+that made the album complete.
+This is one of the better albums

-is one of the better albums in 83, although it wasn't appreciated
+in 83, although it wasn't appreciated when it comes to the

-when it comes to the commercial side, as it didn't sell very
+commercial side, as it didn't sell very well.
+The listeners

-funky album including some memorable tracks well worth the money.
+some memorable tracks well worth the money.

 According